vega-ken/tasks-today-habitica/README.md

 ## Ideas for next versions

-- [ ] Pass all this code to just HTML, CSS and JS.
 - [ ] Enable daily tasks and habits also (those will be added to the navbar).
 - [ ] Add notes to tasks with a character.
 Example: if you write "Task 1 | Note of task 1", the program should separate the two of them.
 - [ ] Enable edit button or remove it.